rpm-software-management/dnf-plugins-core/doc/builddep.rst

 ---------

 ``<file>``
-    The path to .src.rpm or .spec file, to read the needed build requirements from.
+    The path to .src.rpm, .nosrc.rpm or .spec file, to read the needed build requirements from.

 --------
 Examples